 Quickly setting themselves apart from other independant bands, JACK+JILL cultivated a unique sound with electric violin with overdrive and wah pedals, tight two and three part harmonies and a cross generational appeal.
 The duo’s collective eclectic background played a huge part in their musical evolution, as their evolving sound incorporated everything from jazz and blues to classical, folk and rock.

-J+J have released 3 previous discs (2009’s Into The Open, 2011’s Brightest Star in the Nightmare, and 2013's COLORADiO EP) and played several hundred shows at clubs and/or festivals across the western US.
+J+J have released 4 previous discs (2009’s Into The Open, 2011’s Brightest Star in the Nightmare, and 2013's COLORADiO EP, and 2015's COLORADiO LP) and played several hundred shows at clubs and/or festivals across the western US.
 Festivals like Sundance Film Festival, SXSW, Rock Jam, Powellapalooza, Desert Rocks, Colorado Pork n Hops Challenge, Southwest Arborday Festival, and many more; Performing everywhere from Montana and Utah to Washington, Arizona, Idaho, Oregon, Wyoming, New Mexico, Texas and California.
 In addition to directly opening for top bands like Pop Evil, Everclear, and Eve6 (to name a few), they have scored slots on big festival bills featuring Everlast, Royal Bliss, Yonder Mountain String Band, Slightly Stoopid, Hot Buttered Rum, Godsmack, Loverboy, Fuel, Chris Cagle, Zelazowa, Saliva, Del the Funky Homosapien, Great White, Days of the New, Sebastian Bach, Pretty Lights, Twisted Sister, Default, Rodger Clyne and the Peacemakers, Skillet and many others.